abpframework/abp/docs/en/Startup-Templates/Mvc.md

 In addition, `.HttpApi.Client.ConsoleTestApp` is a console application (not an automated test project) which demonstrate the usage of HTTP APIs from a Dotnet application.

-Test projects are prepared integration testing;
+Test projects are prepared for integration testing;

 * It is fully integrated to ABP framework and all services in your application.
 * It uses SQLite in-memory database for EF Core.
 For MongoDB, it uses the [Mongo2Go](https://github.com/Mongo2Go/Mongo2Go) library.